dangoldin/blog.dangoldin.com/_posts/2013-05-07-eighteen-months-of-django.md

 </ul>

 After writing this, I realize I need do another post about the Django packages I’ve found to be useful.
 I'll put that together in a future post.

+Edit: Here's the <a href="http://dangoldin.com/2013/05/10/eighteen-months-of-django-part-2/">follow-up post</a> where I cover useful packages.